 Worship at St. George's

 9:45 am on Sunday mornings we offer dynamic Anglican worship, using contemporary language (BAS), and offering Holy Communion (the bread and the wine) each week.
-If you're new to the Anglican Church, you can read more about it over here.
+If you're new to the Anglican Church, you can read more about it here.

-We have three fantastic worship bands: two offering contemporary worship music and the other incorporating modern adaptations of traditional hymns.
 We don't have a dress code: people wear everything from casual clothing to ladies' hats to the traditional clothing of their own native cultures.

 The only thing we ask is that you kindly don’t wear perfumes, colognes or scents to St. George’s.
 There’s lots of folks in the world who are allergic to scent, and we want them to feel welcome here, too!
 Thanks for understanding.